 Yes.
 The meticulously designed curriculum strictly adheres to Florida’s educational standards and qualifies for licensing.
 Requirements include completing the accredited training program.

-Russian Manicure – Before and After
+Russian Manicure – Before & After

 Q&A